araujomartin/angular-mfe-poc/README.md

 - If you want to import other Angular applications with a different version, or applications built with other frameworks, you must expose them as **Web Components**.
 - The shell uses a wrapper component to load such remotes.
 You need to configure the remote to export a web component and provide its details (remote name, exposed module, element name, remote entry URL) in the shell’s route configuration.

+For Angular applications with versions lower than 16, Module Federation is used to load the remote application.

 ## Example

 To load a remote Angular app (version different from 20) or another framework: